karpizin/xpi-blocks/projects/hexapod_master/docs/ML_STRATEGY.md

-# Стратегия Машинного Обучения (ML Strategy)
+# Machine Learning Strategy

-## 1. Сбор данных (Imitation Learning)
+## 1. Data Collection (Imitation Learning)
-Запись телеметрии при управлении роботом классическими алгоритмами:
+Recording telemetry while controlling the robot using classical algorithms:
-*   Вход: Желаемый вектор скорости + данные IMU.
+*   **Input:** Desired velocity vector + IMU data.
-*   Выход: Углы сервоприводов.
+*   **Output:** Servo angles.

-## 2. Обучение с подкреплением (Reinforcement Learning)
+## 2. Reinforcement Learning
-Основная цель: Балансировка и минимизация тряски.
+Main Goal: Balancing and minimizing shaking.
-*   **Reward Function:** + за скорость по вектору, - за отклонение IMU от горизонтали, - за резкие скачки тока/напряжения на сервах.
+*   **Reward Function:** + for velocity matching the target vector, - for IMU deviation from horizontal, - for sharp spikes in servo current/voltage.

-## 3. Инференс
+## 3. Inference
-Использование библиотеки **ONNX Runtime** или **TensorFlow Lite** для исполнения модели на CPU Raspberry Pi с частотой не менее 50 Гц.
+Using **ONNX Runtime** or **TensorFlow Lite** to execute the model on the Raspberry Pi CPU at a frequency of at least 50 Hz.